Southeast University: Sanjiang Normal College (三江师范学堂) (1902–1905)

 At the end of the 19th century, under the rule of the Qing dynasty, the China faced domestic trouble and foreign encroachment culminating in the Boxer Uprising of 1899 and the subsequent invasion by the Eight-Nation Alliance of foreign powers.
-In the aftermath in 1901, the Qing government began a program of reform, and in 1902 issued its Imperial Rules for Colleges and adopted a new modern education system.
+In the aftermath in 1901, the Qing government began a program of education reform, and in 1902 issued the "Imperially Authorized School Regulations" (欽定學堂章程), initiating the creation of a national school system led by Zhang Baixi.
 On 30 May of the same year, the Viceroy of Liangjiang Liu Kunyi submitted a document of preparing colleges to the Qing government, proposing to open normal college in Jiangning (Nanjing).
 In February 1903, the successor Viceroy of Liangjiang Zhang Zhidong submitted a proposal to open Sanjiang Normal College to government, and authorize Miao Quansun as a representative to Japan for investigation, who later was nominated as the inspector of Sanjiang Normal College and responsible for the project preparation.
 In September 1903, Sanjiang Normal College officially opened.